Retarus Press Release:

 “Simple anti-virus protection mechanisms are far from sufficient nowadays.
 For Retarus E-Mail Security, we rely on a total of four virus scanners and a sandbox analysis on top of that.
 Our assessments have nonetheless shown that employing even more scanners no longer provides any notable improvement in detection rates”, says Martin Hager, founder and CEO of Retarus.

 “That’s why we’re always seeking new ways to meet the increasing security requirements of our customers.
 The granting of this patent is further proof of the excellent work our development team is performing and the considerable innovative power at Retarus.
 At the same time, the patent is spurring us on – even after 25 years of experience in email security – to continue intensively developing our services ‘Made in Germany’.”

 Since 1992, Retarus has been supporting companies in achieving highly efficient communication.
-The global information logistics provider with 13 branches on four continents always plays an important role where large amounts of data need to be transmitted securely and reliably –– irrespective of which communication channels, interfaces, applications and devices are required.
+The global information logistics provider with 14 branches on four continents always plays an important role where large amounts of data need to be transmitted securely and reliably –– irrespective of which communication channels, interfaces, applications and devices are required.
 The services are soundly based on a Global Delivery Network which includes the company’s own data centres in Europe, the USA and the APAC region, as well as fully redundant carrier infrastructure.
 Half of all EURO STOXX 50 companies and about 20 percent of Dow Jones corporations rely on Retarus’ services.
-Longstanding customers include Adidas, Bayer, Continental, DHL, DZ BANK, Honda, Linde, Osram, Puma, Sixt, Sony and Thomas Cook.
+Longstanding customers include Adidas, Bayer, BNP Paribas, Continental, DHL, DZ BANK, Goldman Sachs, Honda, Osram, Puma, Sixt, T-Systems and Sony.